 Results from the studies of manuscript I and II demonstrate that exposure to sub-inhibitory concentrations of various biocides can induce development of antimicrobial resistance and emergence in bacteria by increasing the horizontal transfer of the TET resistance gene tet(M) and by increasing the mutation rate in S. aureus.
-This means that inappropriate consideration of the factors affecting the efficiency of biocides might contribute to the development of antimicrobial resistance development is the presence of residual concentrations of biocides after disinfection.
+This means that inappropriate consideration of the factors affecting the efficiency of biocides might contribute to the development of antimicrobial resistance in bacteria.
+Another factor to consider as a possible contributor of resistance development is the presence of residual concentrations of biocides after disinfection.
 It is well known that prudent use of antimicrobial agents for treatment of humans and animals has driven the dramatically increase in antimicrobial resistance in human and animal pathogens.
 However, the above data indicate that not only the direct selection of resistance genes by use of antimicrobial agents occur, but also the indirect selection by biocides may contribute to resistance development.